teuk/mediabot_v3/docs/RADIO.md

   across all callers.
 Further eligible reads use the same compact view by NOTICE.
 - Confirmed additions and public queue views share a **15-second public gap**.
   A suppressed public success still reaches its requester by NOTICE.
+- A confirmed `nextsong` transition shares that public gap; NOTICE otherwise.
-- `nextsong`, preparation, errors and refusals are always private.
+  Preparation, errors and refusals are always private.
 - One caller identity may consult every **five seconds**, across aliases/nicks;
   the bot also limits consultation responses to one per second overall.
 Faster repetitions are ignored.
 At most one HTTP queue read is started every five